akshay-joshi-25/A-B-Testing-of-Airbnb-s-Instant-Bookable-Feature/README.md

   * Hawaii’s result is statistically significant (p = 0), suggesting a real negative effect.
   * Washington D.C.’s result is **not significant**, so no strong conclusion can be drawn there.
+  * The negative impact in Hawaii is likely context-driven rather than causal—a mix of traveler preferences, regulations, and listing characteristics.
+Instant booking works best in high-volume, short-stay urban markets, but Hawaii behaves more like a high-consideration vacation market

 ### Final takeaway